Project Partners

 It has a special role in Europe.
 This includes supporting European regulations and legislation through the creation of Harmonised European Standards.
 Only standards developed by the three ESOs (CEN, CENELEC and ETSI) are recognized as European Standards (ENs).

-ETSI is a founding partner of two major international partnership projects, 3GPP™ and oneM2M, bringing together standardization bodies from Europe, China, India, Japan, Korea and the United States.
-The original scope of 3GPP™ was to produce globally applicable specifications for a system based on evolved Global System for Mobile communication (GSM™) core networks and the radio access technologies that they support.
-With over 680 members, 3GPP™ today provides complete system specifications for cellular telecommunications network technologies up to 5G.
+ETSI is a founding partner of two major international partnership projects, 3GPP (https://www.3gpp.org/) and oneM2M (https://www.onem2m.org/), bringing together standardization bodies from Europe, China, India, Japan, Korea and the United States.
+The original scope of 3GPP was to produce globally applicable specifications for a system based on evolved Global System for Mobile communication (GSM™) core networks and the radio access technologies that they support.
+With more than 780 members, 3GPP today provides complete system specifications for cellular telecommunications network technologies up to 5G.

-Bringing together around 200 players from diverse business sectors, oneM2M was created to consolidate standardization of machine-to-machine and Internet of Things functions.
-The group provides a horizontal layer of functions commonly needed across different market sectors as well as a framework to support applications and services for the IoT.
-In April 2020 oneM2M was named ‘Top IoT Standards Body of the Year’ for the second year in a row at the 7th Annual Compass Intelligence Awards.
+Bringing together more than 200 players from diverse business sectors, oneM2M was created to consolidate standardization of Machine-to-Machine and IoT functions.
+The group provides a horizontal layer of functions commonly needed across different market sectors as well as a framework to support applications and services for the Internet of Things.

 European Free Trade Association (EFTA)